Soft Flutr

 Well, it's actually a bit more complex

-Tea is a great start, but it's not the whole story.
+Tea is a great start, but, suprise!, it's not the whole story.

 Resources if you've been assaulted